tomastrajan/react-typescript-webpack/README.md

 or

 > As far as I can tell (and as others have said) - FB seems to have missed the boat here.
 Their FLUX diagram is what I understood proper MVC to be...

-These and other similar comments are hinting that Flux is a specific implementation of MVC and that the main point (or constraint) is that the data should **ALWAYS** flow just in one direction.
+These and many other similar comments are hinting that Flux may be just a specific implementation of MVC and that the main point (or constraint) is that the data must **ALWAYS** flow in one direction.
 Flux implementations usually achieve that by decoupling of all logic calls (in `Actions`) by event bus (`Dispatcher`) from their execution (in `Stores`).
 As it turned out, one way data flow is also easily achievable by using more familiar architecture with